browserengineering/book/book/security.md

         response += "Set-Cookie: token={}; SameSite=Lax\r\n".format(token)
 ```

-This doesn't mean we should remove the nonces we added earlier:
+This doesn't mean your should remove the nonces we added earlier:
 `SameSite` provides a kind of "defense in depth", a fail-safe that
 makes sure that even if we forgot a nonce somewhere, we're still
 secure against CSRF attacks.